IAB Tech Lab, an independent consortium plans to simplify the viewability measurement through its new SDK, dubbed as ‘IAB OM SDK’.

 Yet app publishers still struggle to project ‘Viewability’ to advertisers.
 Why?

 Each advertiser demand different ‘Viewability measurement providers’ to gauge their campaign’s viewability.
-For instance, Flipboard, a famous news aggregator has to integrate many SDKs from different providers one by one so that they can deliver metrics from advertiser’s preferred provider.
+For instance, Flipboard, a famous news aggregator has to integrate many SDKs from different providers one by one so that they can deliver metrics from the advertiser’s preferred provider.

 IAB OM SDK: